-

 I am a disabled veteran and qualify for the credit.
 May I claim the credit if my principal residence has been transferred to a trust?

 There are two broad classifications of trusts, (1) "testamentary" and (2) "inter vivos" or "living."
 A living trust may be either "revocable" or "irrevocable."
 Title to property in a trust is held by the trust, not by the beneficiary.
-If a qualified veteran holds a life estate in the property, the veteran may claim the real estate taxes paid by the veteran for the veterans and surviving spouses property tax credit.
-If the veteran created the trust and reserved the right to revoke the trust, the veteran may claim the real estate taxes paid by the veteran for the credit.
+If a qualified veteran holds a life estate in the property, the veteran may claim the property taxes paid by the veteran for the veterans and surviving spouses property tax credit.
+If the veteran created the trust and reserved the right to revoke the trust, the veteran may claim the property taxes paid by the veteran for the credit.

 -